The Conservative Case for Trump: Immigration

 The Conservative Case for Trump begins with a detailed discussion on Trump's plans for immigration reform including building a wall and "making Mexico pay for it," tripling the number of Immigration and Customs Enforcement workers on the border, passing nationwide e-verify, requiring mandatory deportation of all criminal aliens, defunding sanctuary cities, ending birthright citizenship for "anchor babies," and enhancing penalties for overstaying a visa.
 Trump claims that the Obama administration "ordered federal officials to lay off illegals."
-These sanctuary cities, the book claims, lead to an increase in crime because criminal illegal aliens are not deported.
+These sanctuary cities, the book claims, lead to an increase in crime because illegal immigrants are not deported.
 The book also details Trump's view on "anchor babies" (children that automatically receive American citizenship because they are born on U.S. soil).
 The authors argue that the Fourteenth Amendment does not grant automatic citizenship to those born on U.S. soil because of the words "subject to the jurisdiction thereof."
 The United States' naturalization process requires its participants to renounce all allegiance to foreign sovereignties.
 The immigrant parent is subject to the jurisdiction of a foreign country, and therefore the child is also subject to that jurisdiction and not a citizen of the United States.
 The rest of Chapter 1 details Trump's plan to fight border crime and stop the abuse of the H1-B work visa program.